CIS-566-Fall-2023/final-project/README.md

-# Final Project!

-This is it!
-The culmination of your procedural graphics experience this semester.
-For your final project, we'd like to give you the time and space to explore a topic of your choosing.
-You may choose any topic you please, so long as you vet the topic and scope with an instructor or TA.
-We've provided some suggestions below.
-The scope of your project should be roughly 1.5 homework assignments).
-To help structure your time, we're breaking down the project into 4 milestones:

-## Project planning: Design Doc (due 11/8)
-Before submitting your first milestone, _you must get your project idea and scope approved by Rachel, Adam or a TA._
+# Sci-Fi Style Level

 ### Design Doc
 Start off by forking this repository.
 In your README, write a design doc to outline your project goals and implementation plan.
 It must include the following sections:

 #### Introduction
-- What motivates your project?
+- We want to implement a Sci-Fi style Unity game level.
+This level will be created in procedural way with Houdini operated together with Unity.

 #### Goal
-- What do you intend to achieve with this project?
+- A interactable Sci-Fi style game level in Unity.

 #### Inspiration/reference:
 - You must have some form of reference material for your final project.
 Your reference may be a research paper, a blog post, some artwork, a video, another class at Penn, etc.
 - Include in your design doc links to and images of your reference material.
+- (Inspired by many Sci-Fi style movies and games, such as Cyberpunk 2077, Halo and Blade Runner, we want to implement a Sci-Fi style level.)

 #### Specification:
 - Outline the main features of your project.
+-
+- Generate the basic framework(walls, ground and ceilling) of game level in Houdini.
+Integrate these assets created from Houdini with Unity.
+- Decorate our level with texture and objects.
+- Implement render features to for better visual effect.
+- Make the level interactable.

 #### Techniques:
 - What are the main technical/algorithmic tools you’ll be using?
 Give an overview, citing specific papers/articles.
+-
+- We found a helpful tutorial (https://www.sidefx.com/tutorials/sci-fi-level-builder/), which we believe could be good guidance for us.

 #### Design:
 - How will your program fit together?
 Make a simple free-body diagram illustrating the pieces.

 #### Timeline:
 - Create a week-by-week set of milestones for each person in your group.
 Make sure you explicitly outline what each group member's duties will be.
+- Week 1 (milestone 1):
+  - //
+- Week 2:
+  - //
+- Week 3 (milestone 2):
+  - //
+- Week 4 (final):
+  - //

+# Final Project!

+This is it!
+The culmination of your procedural graphics experience this semester.
+For your final project, we'd like to give you the time and space to explore a topic of your choosing.
+You may choose any topic you please, so long as you vet the topic and scope with an instructor or TA.
+We've provided some suggestions below.
+The scope of your project should be roughly 1.5 homework assignments).
+To help structure your time, we're breaking down the project into 4 milestones:

+## Project planning: Design Doc (due 11/8)
+Before submitting your first milestone, _you must get your project idea and scope approved by Rachel, Adam or a TA._

 Submit your Design doc as usual via pull request against this repository.
 ## Milestone 1: Implementation part 1 (due 11/15)